- In what geographic areas are placements made?

 What Makes a Strong Candidate for ETEP?

 We seek candidates who demonstrate the characteristics of self-knowledge, maturity, sensitivity to others and the ability to adapt to, and learn from, new and challenging situations.
 Strong candidates to ETEP are also academically strong students.
-They demonstrate this strength through their performance during the completion of an undergraduate degree in an appropriate academic discipline, by successfully passing Praxis I, and by demonstrating strong written and oral communication skills in the application process.
+They demonstrate this strength through their performance during the completion of an undergraduate degree in an appropriate academic discipline, by successfully passing Praxis I or Core, and by demonstrating strong written and oral communication skills in the application process.
 Lastly, strong ETEP candidates have prior experiences working with children in instructional situations where they have developed a learning-centered educational philosophy.

 Can I get certified without going through a university teacher education program like ETEP?

 Yes, the state of Maine offers alternative certification pathway which does not require completing a state approved program such as ETEP.
 Unfortunately, such a route provides neither the high level of professional preparation that ETEP offers nor an equal level of competitiveness for obtaining a teaching position.
 Finding a job, if certified through the alternative route with a "conditional" certification, can often be difficult and frustrating.
 However, if you are unable to join ETEP and would like to be advised about the alternative pathway, please contact the Maine Department of Education (207-624-6603).

 Are there any courses that are prerequisites for admission to ETEP?

 Yes, there are.
 ETEP is a teacher certification program that provides the professional course work needed to be well prepared for the first year of teaching.
 ETEP does not include content courses in the liberal arts that are required for teacher certification.
 Those courses are prerequisites to the program.